Tsoubry/tyme/README.md

 # Tyme

-A simple stopwatch and timer built with the Yew framework in Rust.
+A simple stopwatch and timer app built with the Yew framework in Rust.

 # Screenshot
 ![Screenshot](tyme_screenshot.png)